• Skip to primary navigation

 Scandinavian Christmas

 Okay, I feel a little sheepish about this next photo.
 Yes, we bought an Elf on the Shelf.
 I really hadn’t planned to.
 I mean, it’s just a big marketing ploy, right?
-But so many of our older traditions have sort of petered out with the older kids being so busy, and Lily asked so nicely.
+But so many of our traditions have sort of petered out with the older kids being so busy, and Lily asked so nicely.
 So I figured, why not try something new?

 Delfina the Elf on a Shelf